textlab/glossa/README.md

 RGlossa is a reimplementation of the [Glossa search system](https://github.com/noklesta/glossa_svn) in Ruby on Rails.

-CURRENTLY WORK IN PROGRESS AND NOT YET FUNCTIONAL
+CURRENTLY WORK IN PROGRESS.
+NOT YET FUNCTIONAL!

 ## Prerequisites